Would delay by Balachandra Kumar to disclose conspiracy by Dileep suggest ill motive, Kerala HC asks Crime Branch | Law-Order

 ''The investigating team did not proceed on the basis that he (Kumar) was telling the gospel truth,'' the DGP said.

-He also contended that the accused in the instant case deleted, extracted and shredded data from the phones before handing them over as per the high court's order.
+The DGP also contended that the accused in the instant case deleted, extracted and shredded data from the phones before handing them over as per the High Court's order.

-The DGP also argued that an inference of an agreement was sufficient to constitute conspiracy.

-The court also observed that director Balachandra Kumar, based on whose revelations the FIR under challenge was registered, appeared to have witnessed some utterances which he perceived to be a conspiracy.
+The court had also observed that Kumar, based on whose revelations the FIR under challenge was registered, appeared to have witnessed some utterances which he perceived to be a conspiracy.

 The DGP on Thursday reiterated that Kumar was a direct witness to the conspiracy being hatched.